DO: Engage in Public Interest/Social Justice Work

 Need to Find an Opportunity?

 - Visit the ATJI Blog!
-Our blog is updated frequently with featured volunteer opportunities, internships, fellowships, events, and resources.
+Our blog is updated frequently with featured volunteer opportunities, paid and unpaid internships, post-graduate fellowships, events, and resources.

 - Talk to ATJI!
 Staff members are available to help you identify the best types of opportunities for you.
 Please contact Kerri Kline, firstname.lastname@example.org, to make an appointment.